neoforged/Documentation/docs/resources/server/loottables/custom.md

 ---
-description: This article explains how to add custom entries to the various registries that are used in the loot table system.
+description: How to add custom entries to the various registries that are used in the loot table system.
 sidebar_position: 4
 ---
 # Custom Loot Objects